 - Supply.
-In 2017, the supply of offered and eligible tier 2 synchronized reserve was 24,231.3 MW in the RTO Zone of which 6,561.8 MW (including 1,520.9 MW of DSR) was located in the MAD Subzone. - Demand.
-The average hourly required synchronized reserve requirement was 1,504.8 MW in the RTO Reserve Zone and 1,493.3 MW for the Mid-Atlantic Dominion Reserve Subzone.
-The hourly average required tier 2 synchronized reserve was 323.0 MW in the MAD Subzone and 688.8 MW in the RTO. - Market Concentration.
-Both the Mid-Atlantic Dominion Subzone Tier 2 Synchronized Reserve Market and the RTO Synchronized Reserve Zone Market were characterized by structural market power in 2017.
+In the first three months of 2018, the supply of offered and eligible tier 2 synchronized reserve was 25,603.2 MW in the RTO Zone of which 6,655.4 MW (including 1,599.0 MW of DSR) was located in the MAD Subzone. - Demand.
+The average hourly required synchronized reserve requirement was 1,583.0 MW in the RTO Reserve Zone and 1,567.8 MW for the Mid-Atlantic Dominion Reserve Subzone.
+The hourly average required tier 2 synchronized reserve was 285.8 MW in the MAD Subzone and 461.1 MW in the RTO.

+• Market Concentration.
+Both the Mid-Atlantic Dominion Subzone Tier 2 Synchronized Reserve Market and the RTO Synchronized Reserve Zone Market were characterized by structural market power in the first three months of 2018.

-In 2017, the weighted average HHI for tier 2 synchronized reserve in the Mid-Atlantic Dominion Subzone was 5927, which is classified as highly concentrated.
-The MMU calculates that the three pivotal supplier test in the Mid-Atlantic Dominion Subzone would have been failed in 66.7 percent of hours.
+In the first three months of 2018, the weighted average HHI for tier 2 synchronized reserve in the Mid-Atlantic Dominion Subzone was 6640, which is classified as highly concentrated.
+The MMU calculates that the three pivotal supplier test in the Mid-Atlantic Dominion Subzone would have been failed in 45.8 percent of cleared hours.

-In 2017, the weighted average HHI for cleared tier 2 synchronized reserve in the RTO Synchronized Reserve Zone was 6543, which is classified as highly concentrated.
-The MMU calculates that the three pivotal supplier test in the RTO Synchronized Reserve Zone would have been failed in 58.9 percent of hours.
+In the first three months of 2018, the weighted average HHI for cleared tier 2 synchronized reserve in the RTO Synchronized Reserve Zone was 5409, which is classified as highly concentrated.
+The MMU calculates that the three pivotal supplier test in the RTO Synchronized Reserve Zone would have been failed in 21.2 percent of cleared hours.

 • Offers.
 There is a must offer requirement for tier 2 synchronized reserve.
 All nonemergency generation capacity resources are required to submit a daily offer for tier 2 synchronized reserve, unless the unit type is exempt.
 Tier 2 synchronized reserve offers from generating units are subject to an offer cap of marginal cost plus \$7.50 per MW, plus opportunity cost which is calculated by PJM.
-There has been less than complete compliance with the tier 2 synchronized reserve must offer requirement.
+PJM automatically enters an offer of \$0 for tier 2 synchronized reserve when an offer is not entered by the owner.

 • Price.
-The weighted average price for tier 2 synchronized reserve for all cleared hours in the Mid-Atlantic Dominion (MAD) Subzone was \$3.28 per MW in 2017, a decrease of \$0.90 from 2016.
+The weighted average price for tier 2 synchronized reserve for all cleared hours in the Mid-Atlantic Dominion (MAD) Subzone was \$7.23 per MW in the first three months of 2018, an increase of \$5.01 from the first three months of 2018.

-The weighted average price for tier 2 synchronized reserve for all cleared hours in the RTO Synchronized Reserve Zone was \$3.73 per MW in 2017, a decrease of \$1.15 from 2016.
+The weighted average price for tier 2 synchronized reserve for all cleared hours in the RTO Synchronized Reserve Zone was \$8.12 per MW in the first three months of 2018, an increase of \$4.39 from the first three months of 2018.